fleschutz/PowerShell/Docs/open-apps-folder.md

 ## open-apps-folder.ps1 - Opens the Apps folder

-This script launches the File Explorer showing the UWP apps folder.
+This PowerShell script launches the File Explorer showing the UWP apps folder.

 ## Parameters
 ```powershell